quicwg/base-drafts/draft-ietf-quic-recovery.md

 is received that newly acknowledges packets, loss detection proceeds as dictated by packet and time threshold mechanisms; see {{ack-loss-detection}}.

-## Retry and Version Negotiation
+## Handling Retry Packets

-A Retry or Version Negotiation packet causes a client to send another Initial packet, effectively restarting the connection process and resetting congestion control and loss recovery state, including resetting any pending timers.
-Either packet indicates that the Initial was received but not processed.
-Neither packet can be treated as an acknowledgment for the Initial.
+A Retry packet causes a client to send another Initial packet, effectively restarting the connection process.
+A Retry packet indicates that the Initial was received, but not processed.
+A Retry packet MUST NOT be treated as an acknowledgment.

+Clients that receive a Retry packet reset congestion control and loss recovery state, including resetting any pending timers.
+Other connection state, in particular cryptographic handshake messages, is retained; see Section 17.2.5 of
+{{QUIC-TRANSPORT}}.

-The client MAY however compute an RTT estimate to the server as the time period from when the first Initial was sent to when a Retry or a Version Negotiation packet is received.
-The client MAY use this value to seed the RTT estimator for a subsequent connection attempt to the server.
+The client MAY compute an RTT estimate to the server as the time period from when the first Initial was sent to when a Retry or a Version Negotiation packet is received.
+The client MAY use this value in place of its default for the initial RTT estimate.

 ## Discarding Keys and Packet State {#discarding-packets}